ignatiusmb/mauss.dev/content/reviews/yosuga-no-sora.md

 ## Synopsis

-After losing both their parents to a car accident and being orphaned, they sold their apartment.
-Haruka "Haru" Kasugano with his fraternal twin sister Sora "Sora" Kasugano, travel to the countryside and start life anew at their grandparent's house, where they spend their summer holidays in their childhood.
+After losing both their parents to a car accident and being orphaned, they left the city life and sold their apartment.
+Haruka "Haru" Kasugano with his fraternal twin sister Sora "Sora" Kasugano, travel to the countryside and start life anew at their grandparent's house, where they used to spend their summer holidays.

 They met a lot of their childhood friends back when they were still kids.
 Haruka didn't remember at first, but as the story develops, he remembers his memories of the past where he used to play with a lot of his childhood friends at the village.